soskek/chainer-openai-transformer-lm/README.md

 ```

 #### First experiments on the ROCStories test set
-Finetuning the PyTorch model for 3 Epochs on ROCStories takes 10 minutes to run on a single NVidia K-80.

-The test accuracy of this PyTorch version is 83.43% (with the default TensorFlow hyper-parameters not finetuned on the PyTorch model to take into account the differences between PyTorch and TensorFlow internals).

-The authors reports a median accuracy with the TensorFlow code of 85.8%.
+This Chainer version achieved 85.8% as the test accuracy, which is same as the number the authors reports as a median accuracy with the TensorFlow code.

-The paper reports a best single run accuracy of 86.5%.

-The previous SOTA on the ROCStories dataset is 77.6% ("Hidden Coherence Model" of Chaturvedi et al. published in "Story Comprehension for Predicting What Happens Next" EMNLP 2017.
-Which is a very nice paper by the way, you should check it out)

-### TO-DO list
-- [ ] Add Multi-GPU training logic
+For throughput during training, this chainer version achieved around 3.8 it/s while the pytorch code got around 1.1 it/s, in my environment using Tesla P100.